 We have used three of the most popular diaper pail choices over the past three plus years.
 In this post I’m sharing (and comparing) two of them!

 The Ubbi is a registry favorite for its looks alone.
 Sleek steel and a color to match the nursery?
 Done.
-BUT there are some things I wish I had known about it…
+BUT there are some things I wish I had known about it before getting it…

 Ubbi Diaper Pail Pros and Cons